-Here, I will review the first hotel stay of our trip, at the JW Marriott Phuket at Mai Khao beach.
+Here is the first hotel stay of our trip, at the JW Marriott Phuket at Mai Khao beach.
 I haven’t really been actively collecting Marriott Rewards for a while, but still have a fair number of points remaining from having the MR visa for a while a few years ago.

 After redeye flights for the 2 nights prior, albeit in Lufthansa First, then Turkish First, we wanted to stay somewhere relatively close to the airport, so we could just relax and sleep.
 Mai Khao is about 20 minutes from the Phuket airport.
 We took a taxi from the stand at the airport, which at 400 THB was much less than the 1200 THB for a car offered by the hotel.
 It was getting dark by the time we arrived at the hotel to check in.
 We had a Deluxe Garden view room, which is apparently their lowest level room, but still was quite nice.
 There were multiple free bottles of drinking water available in the room.